At a glance

 - Avoid high-traffic areas or noisy rooms.

-- Rooms with tiled or wooden floors, which makes it easier to clean up any mistakes or misses.
+- Rooms with tiled or wooden floors, which make it easier to clean up any mistakes or misses.

 - Cats must have access to their litter tray at all times.